JaredXwos/WordBlitz/README.md

 - Analysis (Navigates back to MainPage)

 ## Immediate To-do features
-- Reimplement counting of score in Analysis <- CY working on this
+- Reimplement counting of score in Analysis
-- Add options to select Fun Mode/ Practice Mode in settings <- CY working on this
+- Add options to select Fun Mode/ Practice Mode in settings
-- Bind Score to BlitzScreen to update live <- CY working on this
+- Bind Score to BlitzScreen to update live

 ### Less immediate To-do features
 - Create windows specific UI using pointerGesture <- JX working on this